Selamin: Background

-The Jewish population of Selamin in the 1st century-CE consisted of a sacerdotal tribe linked to the course of Dalaiah, mentioned in the apocryphal roster of Second Temple priests and their respective villages, and who were first named in a poem composed by Killir (c.
+The Jewish population of Selamin in the 1st century-CE consisted of a sacerdotal tribe linked to the course of Dalaiah, mentioned in the apocryphal roster of Second Temple kohenim and their respective villages, and who were first named in a poem composed by Eleazar beRabbi Qallir (c.
 570 – c.
 640).
 Historical geographer, Klein, thinks that one of the Jewish priests who died in the conflagration during the Second Temple's destruction, Joseph b.
 Dalaiah, hailed from this village.
-The Jewish villagers of the town were most-likely farmers, as the Mishnah mentions it being a place of vineyards interspersed between planted vegetables.
+The Jewish villagers of the town were most likely farmers, as the Mishnah (compiled in 189 CE) mentions it being a place of vineyards interspersed between planted vegetables.

-The village is also mentioned in the Tosefta (Parah 9:2), a sequel to the Mishnah (compiled in 189 CE), where it is said to have had a natural spring which ceased to flow during the Roman siege of the town.
-It was in Selamin where a man cried out that he had been bitten by a poisonous snake and that he was dying.
-When he died, his visage was so changed thereby that they could not recognise him.
-Even so, on the basis of his own testimony that he was dying from a snakebite, the rabbis permitted his widow to remarry - even though they could not discern the face of the dead, or what is known as "circumstantial evidence".
+The village is also mentioned in the Tosefta (Parah 9:2), a sequel to the Mishnah, where it is said to have had a natural spring which ceased to flow during the Roman siege of the town.
+It was in Selamin where a man cried out that a venomous snake had bitten him and that he was dying.
+His visage was so changed that they could not recognise him when he died.
+Even so, based on his testimony that he was dying from a snakebite, the rabbis permitted his widow to remarry - even though they could not discern the face of the dead, or what is known as "circumstantial evidence".

 Israeli historian Bezalel Bar-Kochva thinks that the strategic importance of the site was in its geographical location, where it blocked one of the routes leading from the Phoenician territory to the eastern plateau of Lower Galilee.
 However, its choice as a defensive location for a fortress would scarcely make sense, seeing, in his view, it had an exposed and inferior position.
 In 1875, Victor Guérin visited the site where he found the remains of a rectangular enclosure, 80 x 50 paces in circumference, as well as two presses cut in the rock.
 The site today is fenced-off and primarily used to keep cattle.
 A pool made of old masonry is still shown by locals on the ancient ruin.

 The inhabitants of Selamin who fought against the Imperial Roman army during the First Jewish Revolt are believed to have capitulated to the Roman army after the fall of Tarichaea.